Folies Bergère Goes Crazy for L-ISA Immersive Sound

 Two L-ISA processors are deployed, one main and one backup, and the entire system is driven by 11 LA4X amplified controllers.
 The configuration was determined so that the L-ISA processor could take the system as a whole into account and provide the best spatialization for the audience.

 The remaining challenge was to train the venue’s engineers on the new system.
 “You have to learn how to treat objects in the mix,” Malki adds.
 “But once you know how to use it, it provides a much more creative way of mixing.”

-The installation has delivered exceptional coverage and sound quality and a remarkable musicality fitting for a venue hosting an eclectic mix of productions.
+The installation has delivered exceptional coverage and sound quality, and a remarkable musicality that is fitting for a venue that hosts an eclectic mix of productions.
 It has also provided the team with a new way of mixing.
-“Switching to L-ISA and its multidimensional object-based mixing not only corrected the interference issues and made the intermodulation distortion almost non-existent, but it also completely transformed our workflow,” continues Malki.
-“With L-ISA, we mix with a different spirit, one that's much more focused on the aesthetics of the sound.
+“Switching to L-ISA and its multidimensional object-based mixing not only corrected the interference issues and made the intermodulation distortion almost non-existent, it also completely transformed our workflow,” continues Malki.
+“With L-ISA, we mix with a different spirit, one that’s much more focused on the aesthetics of the sound.
 We have experience in the field, but L-ISA incorporates parameters we may not have taken into account.